robertostling/gec-evaluation/annotator/GUIDELINES.md

 The definitions below are from Heilman et al. (2014, p.
 175).
 Examples are adapted from SweLL.

-Note that grammaticallity is defined with respect to the system output only.
-For instance, a sentence may be considered grammatically perfect if it alters e.g. number or tense in a way that deviates from the intended meaning, as long as it is correct given the new (possibly incorrect) interpretation.
+Note that grammaticallity is defined with respect to the system output only, even if this diverges from the reference.
+For instance, even if the reference sentence is "I have a book", a sentence like "I have the book" would be considered perfect with respect to grammaticality, because it is correct given a slightly different interpretation.
+On the other hand, "I has a book" has a lower degree of grammaticality, because there is *no* interpretation where it would be correct.
+For the property of [meaning preservation](#Meaning preservation), the situation is reversed and the second sentence would be scored higher.

 ## Perfect